kat-mcbrooks/Bank/README.md

 ## Bank Tech Test

 ### User stories / requirements
-I created a takeaway program to meet these user story requirements:

 * client can make a deposit of a numeric value (nb. from the specification, this will be a round number i.e. not a decimal)
 * client can make a withdrawal of a numeric value (nb. from the specification, this will be a round number i.e. not a decimal)
 * client can view/print account statement